sethwhites/sethwhites.github.io/spotify.md

 ## Tool:
 I designed a tool to interface with spotify and create a csv that lets me look at metadata for songs.
 This is very custom.
 Unfortunately the code is depracated because spotify updated their back end api to hide the metadata that I cared about.
-Code already existed to pop each song but the spotify api didn't like having a request for every song.
+The code already existed to pop each song but the spotify api didn't like having a request for every song.
+It didn't work for very large playlists.
+The difficulty was learning how to structure the code to read each page from the api.
+Each page has 100 songs.
+After figuring out how to do that pulling the metadata I cared about was simple.

 ## Sample CSV with metadata:
 |    | name                                                                 | artist            | danceability | energy | key | mode | instrumentalness | valence | tempo   | id                     | duration_ms | time_signature |
 |----|----------------------------------------------------------------------|-------------------|--------------|--------|-----|------|------------------|---------|---------|------------------------|-------------|----------------|